 sc config ServiceName start=manual

 sc config ServiceName start=disabled

-This tutorial helped you to manage Windows service state using command line interface.
-Additionally provides you info about changing service statup type in Windows system.
+This tutorial helped you to manage the Windows service state using the command line interface.
+Additionally provides you info about changing service startup type in the Windows system.